Algebraic Priors for Approximately Equivariant Networks: Fixing the regular representation ( RQ3 )

+\paragraph{Invariant classification task, DDMNIST.} Following closely the procedure of~\citep{Veefkind2024} for each of the chosen symmetry groups $C_2$, $C_4$ and $D_4$, we randomly and independently transform two \mnist images according to the group.
+Results are shown in Table \ref{tab:ddmnist}.
+Because the transformations are local and independent, we apply our method using the product group.
+We also provide a comparison with the defining and trivial representations as an ablation study.
+While for the groups $C_2$ and $C_4$ the two representations are isomorphic, for $D_4$ they are not, with the regular representation being more performant; this provides further empirical evidence for the optimality of the regular representation.
+Except for SCNN, we re-trained and re-evaluated all models.
+Further discussion and effect size analysis can be found in Appendix \ref{sec:ddmnist-appendix}.
+These statistics show a very large effect size for our model over the CNN baseline, and a large effect size for our model compared to the majority of results for other architectures.

-We test our method on the Organ, Synapse and\ Nodule subsets of the \medmnist dataset, using the same setup as the original authors~\cite{Veefkind2024}.
-We apply the octahedral group of orientation-preserving symmetries of the cube, which is isomorphic to the permutation group $S_4$.
+\paragraph{Approximately equivariant classification Task, MedMNIST3D.} We test our method on the Organ, Synapse and\ Nodule subsets of the \medmnist dataset, using the same setup as the original authors~\citep{Veefkind2024}.
+We apply the group $\mathrm{Sym}_{\mathrm{cube}}$ of orientation-preserving symmetries of the cube, which is isomorphic to the permutation group $S_4$.
 All results, except for ours and the augmented CNN, are imported from the original authors.

-Table \ref{tab:medmnist} shows classification accuracies on \medmnist for different models and groups.
-For Nodule and Synapse, our method is comparable or outperformans other architectures, while having fewer parameters.
-For Organ our method is not competitive; we suggest this is explained by the effect of augmentation, noting that the unaugmented baseline CNN model significantly outperforms its augmented counterpart.
-However, our model does outperform the augmented baseline.
+Table \ref{tab:medmnist} shows \medmnist accuracies for different models and groups.
+For Nodule and Synapse, our method is comparable or outperforms other architectures, while having fewer parameters.
+The regular representation consistently outperforms the defining and trivial representations, providing further empirical evidence for its optimality.
+For the Organ dataset, canonical orientation is a key feature, and so the symmetry action conflicts with the task.
+This may explain our method's underperformance in this task (shared by the augmented CNN baseline).
+Further discussion can be found in Appendix~\ref{sec:medmnist-appendix}, which shows our method has very large positive effect sizes for Nodule and Synapse datasets.